AbishekKJ/monzo-crawler/README.md

 ```

 Extract the Zip File
-Assuming the user has downloaded the zip file, they should extract it to a directory:
+Assuming the user has downloaded the zip file, they should extract it to a directory

 Install Dependencies
 After extracting the files, the user can install all dependencies with Poetry: